 Good access is good business

-Who benefits from good access?
+Who benefits from good access to your site?

 Good access benefits all people, but especially those who: